goznalo-git/ClusterSynchronization/README.md

 This is the repository hosting some basic scripts and data used in the papers
 - "Endowing networks with desired symmetries and modular behavior".
 P. Khanra, S. Ghosh, D. Aleja, K. Alfaro-Bittner, G. Contreras-Aso, R. Criado, M. Romance, S. Boccaletti, P. Pal, and C. Hens; [https://arxiv.org/abs/2302.10548](https://arxiv.org/abs/2302.10548).
-- "Predicting and describing the transition to synchronization of networked systems".
+- "The transition to synchronization of networked systems".
 A. Bayani, F. Nazarimehr, S. Jafari, K. Kovalenko, G. Contreras-Aso, K. Alfaro-Bittner, R.J.
 Sánchez-Garcı́a, and S. Boccaletti.

 ## General information